 Lab Director - Ryan Smith (he/him/his)

-I've been drawn to the earth sciences ever since I visited Iceland as an undergraduate.
+I've been drawn to quantitative hydrology ever since I visited Iceland as an undergraduate, where I was fascinated by the combination of engineering, geophysics and geology required to manage their extensive geothermal resources.
 That experience ultimately led me to pursue graduate school at Stanford University, where I earned a PhD in geophysics in 2018.
-After my PhD, I came to Missouri University of Science and Technology as an assistant professor, where I worked from 2018-2022.
+After my PhD, I came to Missouri University of Science and Technology as an assistant professor in Geological Engineering, where I worked from 2018-2022.
 In Fall 2022, I took a position at Colorado State University, in the Civil and Environmental Engineering department.
 My research group studies the hydrologic cycle, particularly groundwater, using a combination of satellite, geophysical and in-situ data.
-We also quantitatively evaluate these diverse datasets through both physics-based models and machine learning.
-In my free time, I enjoy exploring the outdoors on my road bike and hanging out with my family.
+We also quantitatively evaluate these diverse datasets through a combination of process-based models and machine learning.
+In my free time, I enjoy exploring the outdoors on my road/mountain bike.
+I don't enjoy falling off but it still happens regularly :)

 Postdoctoral Scholar - Sanaz Vajedian (she/her/hers)